Do You Have Flood Insurance?

 A flood insurance policy defines ‘flood’ as a temporary condition of inundation of normally dry land areas from overflow of inland or tidal waters, or the unusual and rapid accumulation, or run-off of surface water from any source, including mudslides caused by flooding.

 Flood insurance covers damage to a building, including the foundation, posts, pilings, piers, or support systems for elevated buildings.
-Coverage is available for equipment necessary to the habitability of a building, such as utility connections, sump pumps, well water tanks and pumps, fuel or water tanks, furnaces, washers and dryers, food freezers, an air conditioners.
+Coverage is available for equipment necessary to the habitability of a building, such as utility connections, sump pumps, well water tanks and pumps, fuel or water tanks, furnaces, washers and dryers, food freezers, and air conditioners.
 Flood policies cover erosion, which is typical after a flash flood, abnormal tidal surge, severe storm or mudslide.
 Clean up expenses are also provided by flood policies.

 Flood insurance provides limited coverage for basements and other enclosed areas beneath the lowest floor.
 Structures other than buildings, including fences, retaining walls, walkways, decks, driveways, and patios are not typically covered by flood policies.

 Federally insured flood insurance policies are made available through independent insurance agents, such as Boynton Insurance Agency.
-In 1968, the National Flood Insurance Program (NFIP) was established to provide property owners with insurance protection for flood loss, and encourage those communities to enforce measures that reduce flood loss in high hazard areas.
-Over 18,000 communities have instituted zoning and building ordinances to comply with the National Flood Insurance Program, and property owners in these communities are now eligable to purchase flood insurance.
+In 1968, the National Flood Insurance Program (NFIP) was established to provide property owners with insurance protection for flood loss and encourage those communities to enforce measures that reduce flood loss in high hazard areas.
+Over 18,000 communities have instituted zoning and building ordinances to comply with the National Flood Insurance Program, and property owners in these communities are now eligible to purchase flood insurance.

 Best-in-Class Insurance at Unbeatable Pricing!

 Boynton Insurance Agency has partnered with best-in-class insurance providers to provide the best coverage at the best prices.
 Check it out for yourself now!